Merge request dependencies

 4. Select Expand to view the title, milestone, assignee, and pipeline status of each dependency.

-Until your merge request’s dependencies all merge, your merge request cannot be merged.
+Until your merge request’s dependencies all merge, your merge request cannot merge.
 The message Merge blocked: you can only merge after the above items are resolved displays.

 Closed merge requests